 Belize Entry / Exit Requirements

-All U.S. citizens must have a U.S. passport valid beyond their planned departure date.
+All U.S. citizens must have a valid U.S. passport for the duration of their stay in Belize.
 No visas are required for citizens of the United States for tourist visits of up to 30 days, but they must have proof of their intent to depart Belize (such as onward or return air tickets) and proof of sufficient funds to maintain themselves in Belize.
 Visitors for purposes other than tourism, or who wish to stay longer than 30 days, must obtain visas.
 All tourists and non-Belizean citizens are required to pay an exit fee of approximately US$40 (this fee may be included in your airline ticket, please check with your airline before your trip).
 Belize allows visitors a maximum of one month’s stay in the country before Belize Immigration requires an extension in one month increments obtained from Belize Immigration offices throughout the country.
 No specific immunizations are required for visitors to Belize.

 U.S. citizens traveling with minor children may be asked by immigration officials to show U.S. birth certificates for each child.
 When children are not traveling with both parents, immigration officials often request signed documentation to establish the children are traveling with the permission of both parents.
 Such documentation may include notarized letters from the parent(s), custody or adoption papers, and death certificates in situations where one or both parents are deceased.